-With so many deductions listed by the Internal Revenue Service (IRS), you may be wondering if you can deduct funeral expenses on your tax forms.
+With so many deductions listed by the Internal Revenue Service (IRS), you may be wondering if you can deduct funeral expenses on your tax forms or 1040.
 The answer may not sound very encouraging, but there is an exception included that might allow for deductions.

-As stated by the IRS, paying for funeral expenses out of your pocket are not tax deductible.
+Funeral expenses are not tax-deductible.
+As stated by the IRS, paying for funeral or cremation expenses out of your pocket is not tax-deductible.
 For most individuals, this means that whether you pay in part or in full out of your pocket, you cannot deduct the expense on the federal tax form.

-Many individuals may be confused by this statement as medical expenses are listed as tax deductible per IRS rules and regulations.
-However, the IRS does make a distinction between paying medical expenses and those for a funeral so you can’t make the deduction.
+Many individuals may be confused by this statement as medical expenses are listed as tax-deductible per IRS rules and regulations.
+However, the IRS does make a distinction between paying medical expenses and those for a funeral so you can’t write off the expenses.

 However, there is one exception that provides funeral expenses tax deduction if the money came from the estate of the deceased.